-In combination with predator removal, we also propose to increase enforcement of local beach ordinances as well as to undertake additional outreach and education on piping plover nesting beaches.
+In combination with predator removal, the program will also increase enforcement of local beach ordinances as well as to undertake additional outreach and education on piping plover nesting beaches.
 The objective of these management actions is to prevent or reduce activities that harass or harm nesting piping plovers.